haiaty/neverstoplearning-php/Learn/Infrastructure/php-fpm.md

 Max request per process is unlimited by default, but it’s good to set some low value, like 200 and avoid some memory issues.

+### Other informations

-You can have any number of “pools” you like.
+--> You can have any number of “pools” you like.
 They will each maintain their own set of processes and live in their own little sandbox.
 For most setups there’s no reason to have more than one (especially if you are the only one hosting sites on the server), so we’ll configure a single global pool called “www” — just like the default.
+With PHP-FPM it’s possible to use different pools for different sites and allocate resources very accurately and even use different users and groups for every pool.

-The advantage of running PHP-FPM on socket connections instead of TCP/IP is that the socket connections are much more faster than TCP/IP connections (around 10-15%) because it saves the passing the data over the different layers of TCP/IP stack.
+--> The advantage of running PHP-FPM on socket connections instead of TCP/IP is that the socket connections are much more faster than TCP/IP connections (around 10-15%) because it saves the passing the data over the different layers of TCP/IP stack.

 Therefore, it is recommended to run the PHP-FPM on socket connections over TCP/IP when you are using the same server for your web server and PHP-FPM.
 If you are using the different servers for your web server and PHP-FPM then the socket connections for PHP-FPM will not work.
 However if you use PHP-FPM on socket connections maybe you could get **errors of the type "Resource temporary not available"** in the NGINX logs (or you webserver logs).
 If you are getting this error you should change to TCP/IP.

-PHP-FPM is FAST - but be wary of using it while your code base is stored on NFS - under average load your NFS server will feel some serious strain.
+--> PHP-FPM is FAST - but be wary of using it while your code base is stored on NFS - under average load your NFS server will feel some serious strain.

+### tips

+Best way to use PHP-FPM process manager is use dynamic process management, so PHP-FPM processes are started only when needed.
+This is almost same style setup than Nginx worker_processes and worker_connections setup.
+So very high values does not mean necessarily anything good.
+Every process eat memory and of course if site have very high traffic and server lot’s of memory then higher values are right choise, but servers, like VPS (Virtual Private Servers) memory is normally limited to 256 Mb, 512 Mb, 1024 Mb.
+This low RAM is enough to handle even very high traffic (even dozens of requests per second), if it’s used wisely.

 ### how to enable status page for FPM and NGINX